More Children with Disabilities?

 “Let’s say they went from asking just ‘autism spectrum disorder’ to including autism, Asperger’s and other developmental disorders,” Snyder said.
 “That itself could have inflated numbers some because they can see how a layperson or parent whose child is on the mild end of the spectrum, previously they could have said ‘no’ to a ‘disability’ and now enter ‘yes.’”

 Cultural influences may also affect the numbers.
-Snyder said that within some cultures, what is accepted as normal behavior may be identified as ADHD behavior for which doctors cam prescribe the best Adderall alternatives.
+Snyder said that within some cultures, what is accepted as normal behavior may be identified as ADHD behavior with others.

 “Within the Hispanic population, the culture has been more accepting of active behavior, but now more are more bringing it to the attention of their pediatricians,” Snyder said.
 “With time, some of the more challenging, subtle cases could be picked up.
 ADHD may look different in someone who’s older.”